 Antoni Gaudi, Artist and Architect

 Art is all around you once you enter Barcelona, and much is from or influenced by Gaudi.
-Antoni Gaudi was a Catalan Architect born in 1852 whose works were of an individual distinctive style.
-There is so much of his work, that you can easily do day trips and longer just on Gaudi.
-There are parks based on his work like Park Guëll on Carmen Hill opened in the year of Gaudi’s death and in 1984 made a world Heritage site.
-You are asked to book on-line to avoid disappointment.
+Antoni Gaudi was a Catalan Architect born in 1852 and we have a seperate page on him which includes Park Guëll on Carmen Hill and Gaudi’s Sagrada Familia.

 Montjuic Castle has 360-degree stunning views of the city and overlooks the port being 173 metres higher.
 It is a historic reminder of Barcelona’s various turmoils throughout history.